taskscape/SearchEngine/README.md

 > *Agents API* = ASP .NET 9 Web API that allows monitored files to be downloaded, exposes a `/download` endpoint.
 > *Server* = thin ASP .NET 9 Web API that buffers/batches the incoming indices and persists them into **Weaviate**, then exposes a `/search` endpoint.
 > *Client* = Blazor web app that allows for easy search using the server API.
 Displays a neat list of search hits and allows for download of those files.
+> *MCP Server* = thin MCP server which allows for LLMs to also use search.

 ---